Dry eyes (2016-17) Linked to Meibomian Gland Dysfunction

 There was no clear association between the hormone levels and the thickness of the meibum layer.

 However, there was a significant link between "meibomian gland dropout (MG dropout)" and hormone levels.
 MG dropout refers to the deterioration or complete loss of the tissue that makes up the meibomian glands.
-As testoterone levels increased (relative to declines in estrogen), MG dropout also increased.
+As testosterone levels increased (relative to declines in estrogen), MG dropout also increased.
 The change was not so significant for estrogen levels alone decreasing.

 Researchers: A.F.
 Ablamowicz, J.J.
 Nichols, et al